-Target Performance Indicators
+Target Performance Indicators FY2019-2021

 In its pursuit of sustainable growth, ORIX Group uses the following performance indicators: Net income attributable to ORIX Corporation shareholders to indicate profitability, ROE to indicate capital efficiency and ROA to indicate asset efficiency.
-ORIX aims to achieve a net income target of \(\frac{\pmathbf{4}}{300}\) billion for the fiscal year ending March 31, 2018, and to maintain ROE around 11% to 12% by striving to increase asset efficiency through quality asset expansion to capture business opportunities along with increased capital efficiency by strengthening profit-earning opportunities such as fee-based businesses.
+In line with the mid-term strategic directions announced in May 2015, ORIX Group aimed to achieve a net income attributable to ORIX Corporation shareholders target of ¥300 billion for the fiscal year ended March 31, 2018, and to maintain ROE around 11% to 12% with a focus on the growth of existing businesses and the expansion of non-finance businesses through new investment in key areas.